 Tokyo Disneyland & Tokyo DisneySea Ticket Prices

 How much are park tickets for Tokyo Disneyland & Tokyo DisneySea?
-Here are the current Tokyo Disneyland ticket prices for 2019 & 2020.
+Here are the current Tokyo Disneyland ticket prices in 2020.

 |Ticket Type||Adult (18 years & older)||Junior (Ages 12-17)||Child (Ages 4-11)|